PierreAdam/PlayForm-JodaDataBinder/README.md

 #### Important to notice !

-All the dates and times are retrieved are in UTC whichever was the timezone used as an input.
+All the dates and times are retrieved in UTC.
+If the timezone was explicit in the input, the dates and time will be converted to UTC.

 ##### Example